Singapore Tax System & Tax Rates

-- Income Tax is chargeable on income of individuals and companies.
+- Income Tax - chargeable on income of individuals and companies.

-- Property Tax is imposed on owners of properties based on the expected rental values of the properties.
+- Property Tax - imposed on owners of properties based on the expected rental values of the properties.

-- Motor Vehicle Taxes are taxes, other than import duties, that are imposed on motor vehicles.
+- Motor Vehicle Taxes - taxes, other than import duties, that are imposed on motor vehicles.
 These taxes are imposed to curb car ownership and road congestion.